 ATX PC cases (with their power supply) are as important to a PC’s stability and performance as the RAM memory, motherboard and processor

 The ATX case along with its power supply unit (PSU) are crucial components whose importance is often overlooked.
 This is a serious oversight, because the case (with its power supply) is as important to a PC’s stability and performance as its RAM memory, motherboard and processor.

 The case should be well designed so that it is quiet (has no whining fans) and keeps the internal hardware adequately cooled.
+The more fans in use, the more noise the PC makes.
 The case should also provide easy access to its components so that it is easy to work on.
-The ATX and micro-ATX standards of motherboards and cases has been dominant for decades in spite of a few standards, BTX and DTX, that looked promising but which fell by the wayside.
+The ATX and micro-ATX standards of motherboards and cases has been dominant for decades in spite of a few standards – BTX and DTX – that looked promising but which fell by the wayside.